-Do you want to protect your WordPress site from brute force attacks?
-These attacks can slow down your website, make it inaccessible, and even crack your passwords to install malware on your website.
+A brute force attack can slow down your website, make it inaccessible, and even crack your passwords to install malware on your website.

-What is a Brute Force Attack?
+What Is a Brute Force Attack?

-Step 1.
-Install a WordPress Firewall Plugin
+1. Install a WordPress Firewall Plugin

 Brute force attacks put a lot of load on your servers.
 Even the unsuccessful ones can slow down your website or completely crash the server.
 This is why it’s important to block them before they get to your server.

 To do that, you’ll need a website firewall solution.
 A firewall filters out bad traffic and blocks it from accessing your site.

 There are two types of website firewalls that you can use:

 - Application Level Firewalls examine the traffic once it reaches your server but before loading most WordPress scripts.
 This method is not as efficient because a brute-force attack can still affect your server load.

 - DNS Level Website Firewalls route your website traffic through their cloud proxy servers.
 This allows them to only send genuine traffic to your main web hosting server while giving a boost to your WordPress speed and performance.